wtsky/javascript-style-guide/README.md

 - **Zillow**: [zillow/javascript](//github.com/zillow/javascript)
 - **ZocDoc**: [ZocDoc/javascript](//github.com/ZocDoc/javascript)

-If you use this version of the style guide, send us a pull request, and we'll start a list.
+If you use this fork of the style guide, send us a pull request, and we'll start a list.

 <a name='translation'>Translation</a>